jlordiales/jlordiales.github.io/_drafts/docker-consul.md

 in your browser to see a nice UI with information about the currently registered services and nodes.

 Lets now add a new service.
+We usually want to register all the services that are under our control.
+But what about the external ones?
+It is seldom the case where we don't use any third party services.
+It would certainly be nice to treat both types equally from a service discovery point of view.
 We'll start by adding an external service, following the example given in the documentation:

 {% highlight bash %}